Mahoney/mahoney.github.com/_posts/2010-06-13-injecting-bean-into-grails-controller.md

 }

 ```
 Grails uses Spring, right?
 So we can just choose to inject the right one into the right controller!
 Problem is that Grails likes to auto-wire its controllers by name (or by type if you prefer).
-Not so hot for a configuration &amp; server restart based change in implementation.
+Not so hot for a configuration & server restart based change in implementation.
 You're going to have to alter the source code to persuade Grails to wire Bar1Service into Foo1Controller and Bar2Service into Foo2Controller.

 Well, turns out you can just do it in resources.groovy as so: